 The size and extent of tumors are the most important factors in determining the overall prognosis for a woman with this disease.
 Breast cancers detected by mammography are expected to be confined to the breasts, and this enables minimally invasive surgery options (such as breast conserving lump removal), and helps doctors avoid removing the breasts completely.

 Mammography (or Mammogram) is an X-ray image of the breasts.
-When we check for Breast Cancer in seemingly normal women without any signs or symptoms, the process is called a Screening Mammogram.
+When we check for Breast Cancer in seemingly normal women without any signs or symptoms, the process is called a screening mammogram.
 X-ray pictures are taken in two or more dimensions, to look for any visibly abnormal lumps.
-Screening Mammograms help us in detecting tumors that might be overlooked during physical examinations.
+Screening mammograms help us in detecting tumours that might be overlooked during physical examinations.

 A Diagnostic Mammogram is performed when doctors notice any signs of possible breast lumps.
 Such symptoms may include a lump, or swelling/pain in the breasts, thickening of the skin on the breasts, fluid or bloody discharge from the breasts, or a change in the size or shape of one or both breasts.
 However, it is important to note that these symptoms do not confirm the presence of cancer, and further analysis is essential for confirmation.